 My first tip is try not to overpack!
 We took everything with us to Peru (baggage allowance meant 10 suitcases in total).
 For Korea our baggage allowance was less so we used SendMyBag for our extra bags which arrived a week after we did.
 This was a god send during quarantine when extra toys turned up.

 Depending on your destination, you can get a lot when you arrive to save bringing everything with you.
 Do some research about what you can’t easily get in your new country and stock up on those items.
-Hopefully, the school will help you with this or reach out to current teachers for help.
+Hopefully, if you’re moving for work, your new employer will help you with this or reach out to Expat Facebook Groups for help.